 However, the benefits of lymphatic drainage massage are not limited to the medical world only.
 It has shown promising outcomes when it comes to aesthetic benefits too.
 It has been incorporated in various beauty regimens as a tool to fight against the following conditions:

-Lymphatic drainage massage has been even regarded as non-surgical facelift program.
+Lymphatic drainage massage has been even regarded as a non-surgical facelift program.

 However, speaking on a broader perspective, lymphatic drainage massage should be avoided by people with the following medical conditions: